 Since then the CRC has been working on shoreline monitoring and assessment programs with the State of New Jersey and several municipalities in New Jersey.
 The CRC has also been a resource for geotechnical data working on numerous projects with Federal, State and municipal governments.
 With over 20 years of experience the CRC has grown into an exemplary organization known for coastal zone management.
 The CRC’s continuing mission is to monitor and assess New Jersey’s coastal zone resources.

-Recently awarded the 2016 Leadership Award for Education Excellence from the Jersey Shore Partnership at their 25th anniversary Summer Celebration gala.
-The June 6th celebration, featuring Jersey fresh seafood, was held bayside at historic Fort Hancock in the Gateway National Recreational Area- Sandy Hook, NJ.
+On June 6th, 2016, the CRC was awarded the 2016 Leadership Award for Education Excellence from the Jersey Shore Partnership at their 25th anniversary Summer Celebration gala.
+The celebration, featuring Jersey fresh seafood, was held bayside at historic Fort Hancock in the Gateway National Recreational Area- Sandy Hook, NJ.
 The Jersey Shore Partnership has advocated for beach replenishment and restoration for 25 years and honored Farrell for his work since the 1980’s at Stockton University in developing the New Jersey Beach Profile Network and in proving data and solutions to maintaining New Jersey’s dynamic coastline and the viability of its’s associated economic engine:

 View the Coastal Research Center's recently published article in the Shore & Beach journal: